11 Crazy Christmas Traditions from Around the World

 Want to Celebrate Christmas a Whopping 10 times per year?
 Read on...

 Can't get enough of celebrating Christmas?
 Gutted that it only comes once a year?
-Well, as part of our intrepid research into all things festive, we've established that, if you follow our lead, you can cancelebrate Christmas Day a whopping 10 times, in 10 different countries over a 37 day period.
+Well, as part of our intrepid research into all things festive, we've established that, if you follow our lead, you can celebrate Christmas Day a whopping 10 times, in 10 different countries.
 You'll just need to be prepared to travel a gargantuan 41,000 miles for your Yuletide kicks!
 Wow!!!
 Check out how here.